Repointing the Wall

 Two

-It is an extraordinary thing to find, in Britain, that no matter what time of the day or night, to switch on the BBC 24/7 news has the immediate distasteful sight of a fake tan holding court in an oval shaped room, from behind an enormous desk that once upon a time was highly respected, and testimony to a Nation’s uprightness.
+It is an extraordinary thing to find, in Britain, that no matter what time of the day or night, to switch on the BBC News 24/7 has the immediate distasteful sight of a fake tan holding court in an oval shaped room, from behind an enormous desk that once upon a time was highly respected, and testimony to a Nation’s uprightness.

 · hollowed out the American Constitution

-· put to flight the principle of the rule of law
+· put to flight the principle of the Rule of Law

 · waged war when there has been no cause to wage war